AGCoL

 5. It has an option to produce a hard masked sequence.

-6. If it has problems converting the NCBI file(s), then symap will have problems loading the original NCBI files; NCBI formats are not totally consistent, so this may not take everything into account; check your files with the xToSymap Summarize files function.
-The script can be edited.
+If there are problems converting the NCBI file(s), then symap will have problems loading the original NCBI files.
+NCBI formats are not totally consistent, so this may not take everything into account; check your files with the xToSymap Summarize function.
+See Tested genomes and editing the script.

 The following instructions will use Brassica oleracea (wild cabbage) as an example.